reslear/jwti/readme.md

 also becomes `1648507842` hence `1648507842000`

 jwti invalidations are precise, and take milleseconds into account.
-If an invalidation was set on the same second of a token issuation, that token would be valid altought it was signed before the invalidation.
+If an invalidation was set on the **SAME SECOND** of a token issuation, that token would be valid altought it was signed before the invalidation.

 E.g: